 Growing up in a family as one of five children with a devoted focus on keeping Mom at home meant that the family rule was get a job at 16.
 Before I turned 16, I picked blueberries and babysat for spending money.
 Allowance wasn’t an option in our home.
 A week before I turned 16, I got my first job – in a sheet metal factory.

 I never imagined hearthkeeping would be such a big job.
 Nor was I really prepared for how much feminism has snuck into my own thinking.
 I grew up very conservative and traditional.
 I always treated our business as a part of being my husband’s wife and not as a career.
 I always wanted to be a housewife.
 I never imagined the lies I had let slip in that make me doubt the veracity of what I’m doing.
-As I work through this, and as I think about raising my own daughters and helping my nieces,I’ll write about it so that my journey can help others.
+As I work through this,I’ll write about it so that my journey can help others.

 It is not my goal to guilt or burden any woman who works outside the home.
 I’ve been there, done that, got the t-shirt.
 In another words, I know exactly what it’s like to work outside the home and love what you do.
 I also know what it’s like to work outside the home and hate every minute of it.
 I know the strict schedule it requires and I know the sacrifices it requires.
 I know how much you have to say no. All I want to do on this blog is share my personal journey and my personal thoughts.
 I want to share with you how the Lord led me and my husband specifically, not make you think you’re doing something wrong.
-That is between you, your husband, God and your elders – not me.
+That is between you, your husband, God – not me.

 If you want to support my writing, please check out my Patreon!